Technigo/project-p2-layouts/README.md

 # Project Name

-Replace this readme with your own information about your project.

-Start by briefly describing the assignment in a sentence or two.
-Keep it short and to the point.
+For this project I set up a webpage using flexbox and made it responsive to work on different screen sizes.

 ## The problem